MeHere703/MeHere703/README.md

-## Hi there 👋 :heart_eyes: 😍
+# Bonjour! 👋 😍😁
 Im MeHere703!
 Im starting my Data Science Journey!
 Nice to meet You!

 ## Current Role
-Research and Planning Associate 😁
+Research and Planning Associate 🔬

+## Things that keeps me preoccupied
+- Creating dashboards relevant to antimicrobial resistance
+- Helping out the team in doing descriptive and correlational analytics

 <!--
 **MeHere703/MeHere703** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.